BabylonJS/Documentation/content/snippets/gamelets/Free_Collide.md

 Based on the above the following Playground shows two spheres and their paths.
 Should they collide their positions at first touch are shown.
 Their start positions and velocities may be set at lines 35 to 38.

-PG: <Playground id="#A4HZTV" title="First Contact" description="Two moving spheres showing their paths and their positions at first contact." image=""/>
+PG: <Playground id="#A4HZTV" title="First Contact" description="Two moving spheres showing their paths and their positions at first contact."/>

 ### Reaction